-Your premiums are then calculated based on how you drive.
-You can get lower premiums if you demonstrate safe driving.
-Many give you a driver score based on your stats, and this will determine how much you pay.
+Premiums are then calculated based on how you drive.
+Premiums may be significantly reduced at renewal if the device records safe driving behaviour.
+Many telematics car insurers award a score based on the data they receive back from the device, and this will determine how much you pay at renewal.

 Encourages safe driving